garypaul/FourOneOne/README.md

 # FourOneOne
-A small utility to grab details from 411.ca, parse out the microformat data, convert it to json and display it as a table.
+A small website to store a collection of territories, add multi-unit dwellings ( apartments ) and do a reverse lookup at 411.ca using the address to parse out the microformat data, adding people to the buildling. ( AKA, it stores and organizes numbers from 411.ca )

+##Dependencies
+All dependencies are listed in composer.
+Run `composer update` in the project directory to download packages. and `require 'vendor/autoload.php'` in your code.
+See Composer documentation for more details.

+##Technologies used

+ - `RedBean` for Data Layer
+ - `Slim Framework` for the ( Controller / dispatcher )
+ - `Twig` for the templates ( View Layer )
+ - `MicrodataPHP` to extract numbers from 411.ca

+##Overvuew
-Uses Address input to create a URL for `411.ca`, passes that URL encoded to `http://getschema.org/microdataextractor` to extract microdata in `JSON` form, then parses through entries and creates a nice table.
+Uses Buildling Address to create a URL for `411.ca`, passes that URL to `MicrodataPHP` and allows user to Add people to Data store.

-For more information on the microformat extractor, go here: http://www.getschema.org/microdataextractor/about